marcotag/hello-world/README.md

 # hello-world
-My first project to become familiar with GitHub
+My first project to become familiar with GitHub.
+I'm working for IBM in Italy.